indrabsudirman/mobile_automation_pytest/README.md

 - Python 3.13.3
 - Node.js & Appium Server
-- Xcode & Android Studio (for building/running iOS and Android apps)
+- Xcode & Android Studio (for building/running iOS and Android apps) [optional] since the .apk and .app already available in this repo
 - Java (for Android tools)

 ### Installation